 Although not explicitly required to gain admission into the program, applicants with experience in industry or an education–related field receive preference.

-GMU is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCC).
+George Mason University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 6. Northeastern University